 Advertising copy is developed by the search committee and reviewed by the Director of Human Resources.
 All vacancy advertisements are free from race, sex, or age preferences or qualifications and are not placed in sex segregated listings.
 The phrase "Equal Opportunity / Affirmative Action Employer" or similar reference appears within each ad.
 Display advertisements also include the statement: "SUNY Canton is an Affirmative Action, Equal Opportunity Employer with an increasing commitment to diversity in our faculty, staff and student body.
 We encourage applications from women and persons of color".
 The cost of advertising is charged to an affirmative action account administered by the Affirmative Action Officer.
 Except for those positions which may be filled by internal promotion, all professional vacancies are advertised at least locally.
 Permanent vacancies are more broadly advertised, usually nationally.

-Vacancy announcements are posted on campus, printed in the college newsletter and distributed to all the SUNY campuses via the University's professional vacancy announcement system.
+Vacancy announcements are posted on campus and distributed to all the SUNY campuses via the University's professional vacancy announcement system.
 The college's recruitment mailing lists include the local four-college consortium, local colleges, colleges and universities which have substantial numbers of female and minority graduate students, many professional and community action oriented organizations and groups representing women and minority interests, and general professional organizations.
 In addition, specific professional associations and departments of graduate schools are informed of vacancies in their disciplines.
 Faculty and staff are encouraged to identify institutions, organizations or individuals who should be informed of position vacancies.
 The New York State Job Service is also notified, and places the college's professional vacancies on its state-wide job bank and interstate network.